GFCI-state-adoptions

 Modern Required Locations

-For many jurisdictions, the require locations are specified by the National Electric Code (NEC).
-Requirements can vary because different jurisdictions adopt
+For many jurisdictions, the required locations are specified by the National Electric Code (NEC).

 All 125-volt through 250-volt receptacles installed in the locations specified in 210.8(A)(1) through (A)(11) and supplied by single-phase branch circuits rated 150 volts or less to ground shall have ground-fault circuit-interrupter protection for personnel.